Karaikudi Mani: Early life

-Ganapathi Subramaniam popularly known as Karaikudi Mani was born on 11 September 1945, in Karaikudi, Tamil Nadu as the son of musician T. Ramanatha Iyer and Pattammal.
+Ganapathi Subramaniam, popularly known as Karaikudi Mani, was born on 11 September 1945, in Karaikudi, Tamil Nadu as the son of musician T. Ramanatha Iyer and Pattammal.
 He became involved with Carnatic music at the age of three and soon abandoned his vocal training in favour of learning the mridangam.

 Career

-Mani began performing regularly at a time when another player of the mridangam, his idol Palghat Mani Iyer, was in his prime.Mani first learnt music from Karikudi Ranga Iyengar and later on he took further lessons under the tutelage of Harihara Sharma after moving to Chennai.
+Mani began performing regularly at a time when another player of the mridangam, his idol Palghat Mani Iyer, was in his prime.
+Mani first learnt music from Karikudi Ranga Iyengar and later took further lessons under the tutelage of Harihara Sharma after moving to Chennai.
 Karaikudi Mani received his first national award at age 18 from the then president of India, Radhakrishnan.
 In a 2015 interview, he said that receiving awards and titles had never been part of his agenda.
-In 1999, he accepted the national award from Sangeet Natak Akademi.
-This was presented by the president of India at that time, K. R. Narayanan.
+In 1999, he accepted the national award from Sangeet Natak Akademi, presented by India's then president K. R. Narayanan.